-Minor married Edna Belle (Lust) Peak (June 9, 1889-1933), the widow of Emlin Everett Peake (1881-1914).
+Minor was united in matrimony with Edna Belle (Lust) Peake (June 9, 1889-1933), the widow of Emlin Everett Peake (1881-1914).
 She was the daughter of German immigrants Valentine and Lena (Hurt) Lust.
 Minor was six years older than his bride.

-Edna had two children from her previous marriage -- Lana Welsh and George V. Peak.
+Edna brought two children into the union from her previous marriage to Elmin Peake -- Lana Welch and George Valentine Peake.

-Minor and Edna went on to have two sons of their own -- Minor L. Sherwood, Jr. and Wilford Sherwood.
+Minor and Edna went on to produce two sons of their own -- Minor Leslie Sherwood, Jr. and Wilford Clarence Sherwood.

 Minor's employer circa 1911 was Metropolitan Insurance Company.
-He work was questioned when he was accused of embezzling $69.51 of company money.
-Reported the Mansfield News-Journal
+His work was questioned when he was accused of embezzling $69.51 of company money.
+Reported the Mansfield News-Journal:

 Chief Feeney had gone to the home of a brother-in-law who lives in the country near Mt.
 Gilead.
 Accordingly the head of the police department there telephoned to the sheriff at Mt.
 Gilead, stating that he held a warrant for Sherwood's arrest and asking him to apprehend and hold him.
 The sheriff made the trip into the country near Mt.
 Gilead but on his arrival at the house was informed that the man wanted had left there and gone to Akron.
 The chief upon receiving this report got into communication with the Akron police department and inside of a couple of hours word came back that Sherwood was under arrest there.